abs-tudelft/wiki-search-alveo/fletchgen/README.md

 Just run `make all` to generate the schema definition files and run `fletchgen` on them.
 Run `make clean` to clean the generated files.

+You can also run the `generate.py` script directly.
+Doing so, you can additionally supply a record batch and a number of rows as argument.
+This will then be used to generate an `srec` data file for simulation.
+While the generated simulation is also customized, you can quite easily copy a different data file and the appropriate addresses within the data file over into the custom simulation toplevel in hardware, in order to run a more advanced simulation.